let there be sweet potatoes: how to plant them

 Water each transplant in and firm the soil around it, and that’s about it…except one thing: If your slips arrive as mine did before the weather really settles, you’ll have to have some Reemay or an old sheet ready for protection.
 These are heat-lovers, not cold-hardy types.

 In late summer, check the ridge by just digging in with your hand to see what’s formed, to judge readiness.
 Digging (as with white potatoes) is best done very carefully, to avoid piercing the roots; again here the ridge comes in handy, as you can basically “dig” by hand.

 After digging, potatoes must be dried thoroughly to cure, and then stored at 55 to 60 degrees.
 With common varieties like ‘Beauregard,’ one that I am growing on my first major sweet-potato adventure, large potatoes up to 2 or more pounds are possible; other varieties vary widely in productivity, shape, size and even skin and flesh color.
 Just scan the list at Sand Hill to grasp the possibilities.

 Want to try your hand at sweet potatoes?
-Longtime grower and mail-order source the Steele Plant Company in Tennessee is sold out for the season, as is Johnny’s Selected Seeds in Maine, but check in with Sand Hill to see if Glenn Drowns still has some of his “Season Closeout-General Assortment” specials left, the only thing he takes orders from after mid-May, and then ships late June into mid-July.
-You might get lucky.
-If not, order as soon as the catalogs arrive in early winter…to guarantee that homemade pie and sweet-potato fries in 2010.
+Longtime grower and mail-order source the Steele Plant Company in Tennessee is one source, as is Johnny’s Selected Seeds in Maine, but check in with Sand Hill to browse Glenn Drowns’s vast assortment.